-Real Spanish Gazpacho is refreshing, slightly acidic, and a tangy blend of delicious vegetables with an IMPORTANT ingredient.
+Real Spanish Gazpacho is refreshing, slightly acidic, and a tangy blend of delicious vegetables.
+The most refreshing meal to enjoy during the summer on a hot day!

 This recipe was inspired by a trip I took to Spain in which I tasted the absolute BEST Gazpacho I’ve ever had in my life.
 The trip was to Southern Spain in the Andalusian region, and the town was Ronda.
 If you are venturing to this part of the World, you must visit Ronda.
 Out of the hundreds of European cities I’ve visited, this was by far the cleanest (I must also mention charming, picturesque, beautiful, and full of great restaurants).
 Here is a picture of me so flippin happy after tasting this gazpacho on a 100 degree + kind of day: